gboeing/ppde642/syllabus/readme.md

 # Course Description

-This course provides you with a modern toolkit and skills for analyzing urban data.
-It will teach Python, spatial analysis, network analysis, spatial models, and introductory applied machine learning.
+This course provides you with a modern toolkit and skills for urban data science, covering both professional and scholarly use cases.
+It teaches coding for spatial analysis, network analysis, spatial models, and applied machine learning.
 The course takes a computational social science approach to working with data.
-It uses Python and Jupyter notebooks to cover coding and statistical methods that students can reproduce and experiment with in real-time in the classroom.
+It uses Python and Jupyter notebooks to introduce coding and statistical methods that you can reproduce and experiment with in real-time in the classroom.

 Students will be expected to: